-O-Plan1 included the ability to allow a knowledge source to examine a possible decision point (represented by the agenda entry it is asked to process) and to add information relating to the choice to the fields of the agenda record.
+The first version of O-Plan included the ability to allow a knowledge source to examine a possible decision point (represented by the agenda entry it is asked to process) and to add information relating to the choice to the fields of the agenda record.
 If the choice did not become suitably tightly restricted as a result of the addition of this information, it was possible to put the agenda entry back onto the outstanding flaws list with improved information for deciding on the time to reselect it for processing.
 The ability to build up information around an agenda entry in an incremental way prior to a final knowledge source activation is an important feature that ensures that work done in accessing data bases and checking conditions can be saved as far as possible when processing is halted.
-There are some similarities to mechanisms within real-time responsive architectures such as RT-1 [38].
+There are some similarities to mechanisms within real-time responsive architectures such as RT-1 [34].

-6.1.2 Granularity of Knowledge Sources
+4.1.2 Granularity of Knowledge Sources

-Each knowledge source within the O-Plan architecture encodes a piece of plauning knowledge.
+Each knowledge source within the O-Plan architecture encodes a piece of planning knowledge.
 For example, how to expand an action, bind a variable, check a resource, etc. From a modularity viewpoint, there is some advantage in having a very fine grain of knowledge source to implement planning knowledge.
 However, this can lead to tens of agenda entries and knowledge source activations with the overheads associated with such activations for even the simplest types of action expansion.
 In simpler planners, such as Nonlin, an expansion is efficiently handled as an atomic operation.
 There is a conflicting desire to have efficient large grain knowledge sources implementing planning knowledge and very fine grain knowledge sources detailing each individual step of some higher level plan modification operator.

-In O-Plan1, with a finer grain of knowledge source, it was also found that ordering relationships between agenda entries left in the agenda list had to be stated to ensure efficient processing.
+in the first version of O-Plan, which had finer grain of knowledge sources, it was also found that ordering relationships between agenda entries left in the agenda list had to be stated to ensure efficient processing.
 The controller was then required to unravel the web of activation orderings that resulted.
-A special form of agenda entry called a sequence was implemented in O-Plan1 to assist the controller in this task, it would only consider the head of the sequence for activation at any time, subsequently releasing the following agenda items clustered in the sequence in the order indicated.
-This process is similar to the control blocks used in the Tecknowledge S.I system [43].
+A special form of agenda entry called a sequence was implemented in the first version of O-Plan to assist the controller in this task, it would only consider the head of the sequence for activation at any time, subsequently releasing the following agenda items clustered in the sequence in the order indicated.
+This process is similar to the control blocks used in the Tecknowledge s.1 system [40].

-6.1.3 Priority of Processing Agenda Entries
+4.1.3 Priority of Processing Agenda Entries

-O-Plan1 assigned priorities to every flaw as it was placed on the agendas.
+The first version of O-Plan assigned priorities to every flaw as it was placed on the agendas.
 The priorities were calculated from the flaw type, the degree of determinacy of the flaw and information built up in the Agenda Record as described earlier.
 These provide measures of choice within the flaw.
 Two heuristic measures were maintained in each agenda entry.
 One called Branch-1 indicated the immediate branching ratio for the choice point.
 An upper bound on this can be maintained quite straightforwardly.
 The second measure was called Branch-n and gave a heuristic estimate of the number of distinct alternatives that could be generated by a naive and unconstrained generation of all the choices represented by the choice point.